-In this manual, we will show you how to install "Jenkins" on your own Server.
-This way you can count on your own pipelines for CI/CD in a completely private environment.
+In this manual we will show you how to install "Jenkins" in your own Server.
+This way you will be able to have your own pipelines for CI/CD in a totally private environment.

-Attention: This manual has been made and tested correctly in Ubuntu 18.04.
-It is possible that for other distributions or versions the steps change.
+💡 Attention: This manual has been made and tested correctly on Ubuntu 18.04.
+It is possible that for other distributions or versions the steps may change.

-All instructions in this manual assume that you have superuser privileges, which are essential to complete all the steps correctly.
+All instructions in this manual assume that you have superuser privileges, which are essential to correctly complete all steps.

 wget -q -O - [https://pkg.jenkins.io/debian-stable/jenkins.io.key](https://pkg.jenkins.io/debian-stable/jenkins.io.key) | sudo apt-key add -

 This public key certifies the origin of the packages to be installed and prevents attempts to impersonate the manufacturer.
-It is a very common and normal procedure.
+This is a very common and normal procedure.

-2. Add Jenkins repository to your list of repositories
+2. Add the Jenkins repository to your repository list.

-The previous command will open our list of repositories with a text editor.
-Next, add the following line to the end of the document.
+The above command will open our repository list with a text editor.
+Then add the following line to the end of the document.

 deb https://pkg.jenkins.io/debian-stable binary/